danielnehrig/polybar-powerline/README.md

 cd ~/polbar-powerline
 ./install.sh

+## Customize

+Change the modules you want in modules.sh (it has example modules you can safely edit this file its ignored)
+Adding modules maybe consider contributing scripts and segments

 run the launch.sh from your WM settings or manually or with sysd or what ever

 ![Gruvbox Theme Thumbnail](https://raw.githubusercontent.com/danielnehrig/polybar-powerline/master/Thumbnail.png)